yossisegev/cnv-supplemental-templates/templates/testpmd/README.md

 driver: iavf
 ...
 ```
-The driver is indeed not vfio-pic, therefore it should be replaced.
+The driver is indeed not vfio-pci, therefore it should be replaced.
 1. Deactivate the NIC to be bound to DPDK.
 ```bash
 ip link set down dev sriov1